Unveiling OaRS’ Industry Standard Edit Administration

-This edit verifies that all of the modifiers attached to the CPT on a particular claim are associated with the procedure.
+This edit verifies that all of the modifiers attached to the CPT on a particular claim are associated with the procedure code.

 Identifies surgical CPT codes which contain modifier 76 (Repeat Procedure) and were billed within three days of the initial procedure for the same patient and provider.
 Alternatively, the system can be setup to identify those claims with a standalone modifier 76.
 This edit is used to determine whether the provider billed for a medically necessary procedure or whether correcting their own error.

 ̌An Obsolete Procedure is a CPT code which is no longer in use based on the Date of Service which was billed.
 The system has the capability to replace the obsolete procedure with a more appropriate code if defined.